-Meas. $1\sim3$ were carried on sequentially one by one in an independent room and spent about $10\sim15$ minutes in total for a subject's complete program.
+Meas.
+1~3 were carried on sequentially one by one in an independent room and spent about 10~15 minutes in total for a subject's complete program.
 During every measurement, only one subject was allowed into the room.

-3.2 Ekman relations between single and double estimates
+2.2 Ekman relations between single and double estimates

 Meas.
 2 and 3 are single estimate.
-They follow the logarithmic law $S = c \ln(q+a) + C$ .
+They follow the logarithmic law $S = c \ln(q+a) + C$.
 Thus, for Meas.
 2, and for Meas.
-3, where, $S_2$ denotes the utility scaling value of money measured by consuming quantity (the massage time), m the money amount assigned in Meas.
-2; $S_3$ denotes the utility scaling value of consuming quantity (the massage time) measured by money amount, q the duration of the massage assigned in Meas.
-3. In the coordinate with horizontal scale of massage duration and vertical scale of money amount, (6) will presents a convex curve for Meas.
+3, where, S_2 denotes the utility scaling value of money measured by consuming quantity (the massage time), m the money amount assigned in Meas.
+2; S_3 denotes the utility scaling value of consuming quantity (the massage time) measured by money amount, q the duration of the massage assigned in Meas.
+3. In the coordinate with horizontal scale of massage duration and vertical scale of money amount, (6) presents a convex curve for Meas.
 2 and (7) a concave curve for Meas.
-3. They will be tested by experiments.
+3. They will be tested by the experiments (see Part 2.3.1).
+These expected concave and convex changes are resulted from replacements between informed factors and estimated factors.